 Rape culture is a cycle of fear that perpetuates the subservience of women in the social power structure.
-In part one, we explored how threat of violence and rape disproportionately affects females and the LGBTQ+ population.
-The last blog addressed how parents can combat rape culture by teaching and modeling ling emotional intelligence, LGBTQ+ allyship, and deconstructing gender stereotypes.
-Now let’s explore how to combat rape culture and raise confident and sexually aware kids by teaching consent, gender representations, and sex positive education.
+In part one, we explored how the threat of violence and rape disproportionately affects females and the LGBTQ+ population.
+The last blog addressed how parents can combat rape culture by teaching and modeling emotional intelligence, LGBTQ+ allyship, and deconstructing gender stereotypes.
+Now let’s explore how to combat rape culture and raise confident and sexually aware kids by teaching consent, gender representations, and sex-positive education.

 Teach Body Autonomy and Consent